ABIBV/guvi_web_dev/README.md

 Database Structure

 The user_data column is of JSON Data Type.
-But, according to MySQL, "The storage of a JSON document is approximately the same as the storage of LONGBLOB or LONGTEXT data.".
+But, according to MySQL Official Documentation, "The storage of a JSON document is approximately the same as the storage of LONGBLOB or LONGTEXT data.".
 But when we retrieve the Data, we get it as a JSON Object

 ![alt text](https://github.com/ABIBV/guvi_web_dev/blob/master/Screenshots/Screenshot_12.png)